Your organic traffic dropped. We find out why and tell you what to fix first.

 SERP and competitor movement

-Who replaced you, what format they use, and whether Google changed the preferred answer type.
+We identify who replaced you, which formats they use, whether Google changed the preferred answer type, and what your pages now need to compete.

 07 Quality